mennolui/wp-foyer/README.txt

 * Image: Displays an image, covering the entire slide.
 * PDF: Creates a slide for each page in an uploaded PDF, displaying that page contained within the slide.
 * Video: Displays a specified fragment of a YouTube video.
-* Production: Displays the image, title and event details of a selected production (requires Theater for WordPress).
+* Event: Displays the image, title and details of a selected event (requires Theater for WordPress).

 More features and slide formats are coming soon.